Strategic communication of narratives

-The biased sender chooses her strategy in order to induce a posterior belief on the ability of the receiver that favors her own purposes.
-If interests are sufficiently aligned, she is willing to reveal the true model to her while if her bias is too large, she can not credibly reveal information in a way that favors her.
-The bounds for the extreme behaviors above are given by the values $\underline{b}(h)$ and $\underline{b}(h)$ defined in Section \ref{Section: Informativeness}.
-We establish that the bias threshold $\underline b(h^\Sigma)$ is symmetric and that extreme histories are the most difficult to `explain', in the sense that $\underline b(h^\Sigma)$ attains its minimum.
+The biased sender chooses her strategy in order to induce a favorable posterior belief (regarding her own ability) of the receiver.
+We know from Proposition \ref{pro:fully_inf} that she is willing to reveal the true model to him if interests are sufficiently aligned, $b\leq\underline{b}(h^{\Sigma}) := \underline{b}(h)$, while she cannot credibly reveal information in a way that favors her if her bias is too large, $b>\overline{b}(h^{\Sigma}) := \overline{b}(h)$.
+We first establish that the former threshold concerning whether fully informative communication is feasible, $\underline{b}(h^{\Sigma})$, is independent of the ambiguity rule, symmetric, and that extreme histories are the most difficult to `explain', in the sense that $\underline b(h^\Sigma)$ attains its minimum at these histories.